Doctor of Nursing Practice (BSN to DNP)

 Advanced Practice Registered Nurses (APRN)

-- Proof of National Board of Certification
+- Provide proof of National Board certification

 Physicians

-- Currently licensed in Kansas, Nebraska, Oklahoma
+- Maintains current medical license in Kansas, Nebraska, Oklahoma

-- Proof of National Board of Certification
+- Provide proof of National Board certification

 Other Masters-Prepared Health Care Providers (including PAs)

-- Master's degree from an accredited university
+- Holds a Master’s degree from an accredited university

-- Currently licensed in Kansas, Nebraska, Oklahoma
+- Maintains current license in Kansas, Nebraska, Oklahoma

 What You’ll Learn: